nezix/MarchingCubesBurst/README.md

 Based on CUDA samples implementation : https://github.com/tpn/cuda-samples/blob/master/v8.0/2_Graphics/marchingCubes/marchingCubes_kernel.cu

 ### TODO
-- (1) Fix the missing triangle bug
-- (2) Compute normals
+- (1) Compute normals
-- (3) Implement an exclusive scan using Unity job system, right now this is the slowest part (because done in serial) but should be the fastest
+- (2) Implement an exclusive scan using Unity job system, right now this is the slowest part (because done in serial) but should be the fastest

 Feel free to add more...